Class discrimination: Media representation

-Class discrimination can be seen in many different forms of media such as television shows, films and social media.
+Class discrimination can be seen in many forms of media such as television shows, films and social media.

-Classism is also systemic, and its implications can go unnoticed in the media that is consumed by society.
-Class discrimination in the media displays the knowledge of what people feel and think about classism.
-When seeing class discrimination in films and television shows, people are influenced and believe that is how things are in real life, for whatever class is being displayed.
+Classism is also systemic, and its implications can go unnoticed in any form of consumable media.
+Class discrimination in media usually falls back onto older societal opinions, which most people may be numb to.
+Media may mirror what people think, and how they feel, about classism.
+People tend to imitate and project these ideals into the real world when seeing class discrimination in films and television shows.
 Children can be exposed to class discrimination through movies, with a large pool of high-grossing G-rated movies portraying classism in various contexts.
-Children may develop biases at a young age that shape their beliefs throughout their lifetime, which would demonstrate the issues with class discrimination being prevalent in the media.
+As a result, they may develop harmful biases at a young age, which would demonstrate the issues with class discrimination being prevalent in media.

-Media has a big influence on the world today, with that something such as classism is can be seen in many different lights.
+Media has a big influence on the world today, in which something such as classism can be seen in many different lights.
 Media plays an important role in how certain groups of people are perceived, which can make certain biases stronger.
-Usually, the lower income people are displayed in the media as dirty, lacking education and manners, and homeless.
-People can use the media to learn more about different social classes or to influence others on what they believe, through social media.
-In some cases, people who are in a social class that is portrayed negatively by the media are affected in school and social life since "teenagers who grew up in poverty reported higher levels of discrimination, and the poorer the teens were, the more they experienced discrimination".
+Usually, lower income people are displayed in the media as dirty, uneducated, ill-mannered, and homeless.
+People can use media to learn more about different social classes or-- in the case of social media-- to influence others on what they believe.
+In some cases, people who are in a social class that is portrayed negatively in media are affected in school and social life; for example, "teenagers who grew up in poverty reported higher levels of discrimination, and the poorer the teens were, the more they experienced discrimination".

 However, within media analysis, class as a specific variable is often less emphasized than race or gender.
 Media itself frequently lacks clear definitions for class categories, sometimes conflating the working class with the broader middle class.
 Complex issues pertinent to the working class tend to be underreported unless linked to specific news beats like crime or major crises.
 The poor often experience "benign neglect" in media, frequently being represented as impersonal statistics rather than individuals.
 When depicted individually, portrayals can be negative, emphasizing stereotypes related to deviance (alcoholism, drug abuse, crime, mental illness) or dependency, often without addressing underlying structural issues.
 More sympathetic framing tends to be reserved for specific demographics (children, elderly, physically ill) or situations (holidays, disasters).
 Research cited indicates a tendency to overrepresent African Americans in negative poverty narratives.

 When not ignored, the working class is often subjected to stereotypical and caricatured representations.
 Common tropes include the working-class man as a buffoon (incompetent, immature, needing guidance from a more sensible wife) or a bigot, prevalent in many television sitcoms (e.g., The Honeymooners, All in the Family, The Simpsons).
 Derogatory labels associated with lower-class status, such as "white trash," are sometimes used or amplified by media coverage.
 Working-class women might be depicted as lacking refinement or violating middle-class standards of femininity.